How to add an Altcoin

 If so, the process is easy.
 If that electrum fork is maintained, usually the process is the following:

-Add new daemon file,
+Add new daemon file, daemons/coin.py

-, in the mainbitcart
+, in the main bitcart

 is your coin's code.
-Copy the code from thedaemons/btc.py
+Copy the code from the daemons/btc.py

 file and edit some metadata.
 Note that the default port for the coin must be in 5XXX range, and that you should increment it by one with each added coin.
 So find the latest port used, and use the next port number available.
-Check this diff for an example, but make sure to check the most up-to-date files.Add a requirements file (
+Check this for an example, but make sure to check the most up-to-date files.

 ), and pin electrum of that coin to some specific release.
-See this exampleAdd the coin's decimal formatting settings, edit the
+See this

-file and add settings related to your currency.
-See the example crypto settings at the bottom of that file.Add the coin to our SDK.
-Create a file
+and add settings related to your currency.
+See the example crypto settings at the bottom of that file.

 , and edit some metadata.
-See this example.Add the coin to our docker deployment:
+See this .

-line to this file, whereCOIN
+line to this , where COIN

-is the coin symbol, andcomponent
+is the coin symbol, and component

-is the name of the docker-compose component you have createdOptionally, add the coin to our lunanode installer
+is the name of the docker-compose component you have created

 That's where things get a little bit more complex.
 You have two ways: either fork the electrum yourself and make it work for your coin, or, if your coin is completely different from btc-like coins, try to create an electrum-compatible daemon.
 If you do it correctly, you just need to implement the daemons/coin.py